Mormonism and Nicene Christianity: Christian views about Mormons

 Richard Bushman asserts that, for many people, Mormonism "conjures up an assortment of contradictory images".
 One set of images suggests that Mormons are "happy, uncomplicated, kindly and innocent—if perhaps naive".
 In contrast to this set of images, Bushman describes a set of associations that focuses on "a powerful religious hierarchy controlling the church from the top".
 This perspective views Mormons as "secretive, clannish and perhaps dangerous", often labeling the movement as a "cult rather than a church".

 Mormon apologist Stephen E. Robinson argued that Mormons are labeled heretics "for opinions and practices that are freely tolerated in other mainstream denominations".

 Mormonism has a particularly rocky relationship with American evangelical Christianity and the Catholic Church.
 The Catholic Church declared Mormonism to be "non-Christian".
-Richard Mouw, President of Fuller Theological Seminary, an evangelical school in Pasadena, California, stated in a recent opinion piece for CNN, "[t]hose of us who have made the effort to engage Mormons in friendly and sustained give-and-take conversations have come to see them as good citizens whose life of faith often exhibits qualities that are worthy of the Christian label, even as we continue to engage in friendly arguments with them about crucial theological issues."
+Richard Mouw, President of Fuller Theological Seminary, an evangelical school in Pasadena, California, stated in an opinion piece for CNN, "[t]hose of us who have made the effort to engage Mormons in friendly and sustained give-and-take conversations have come to see them as good citizens whose life of faith often exhibits qualities that are worthy of the Christian label, even as we continue to engage in friendly arguments with them about crucial theological issues."
 William Saletan has been more blunt about this, stating "[w]hy don't we challenge anti-Mormonism?
 Because it's the prejudice of our age."
 Joe Scarborough has drawn analogies between the Pharisees in the New Testament and prominent evangelical religious leader Robert Jeffress calling Mormonism a cult.